alex-gutev/live_cells/README.md

 * To support state restoration of cells holding values not supported by `StandardMessageCodec`, a `CellValueCoder` has to be provided.

-`CellValueCoder` is an interface for encoding, and decoding, a value using a primitive value representation that is supported by `StandardMessageCodec`.
+`CellValueCoder` is an interface for encoding (and decoding) a value to a primitive value representation that is supported by `StandardMessageCodec`.
 Two methods have to be implemented:

 * `encode()` which takes a value and encodes it to a primitive value representation